 The Seafront gardens

 There are spectacular gardens along the seafront, enhanced by the backdrop of the Exe Estuary and Lyme Bay.
 Bulbs and Spring bedding make a beautiful show.
 A mixture of annual Summer bedding, perennial plants and a wild flower feature are interspersed with palms and subtropical species.
-Visitors can enjoy the open air gym equipment in the Sunken Garden (and charge their phone at the same time!) and there are frequent outdoor concerts in the Pavilion Gardens for all to enjoy.
+Visitors can enjoy the open air gym equipment in the Sunken Garden where The Sensory Garden is also being constructed by Exmouth Art Group in association with Exmouth in Bloom.
+There are frequent outdoor concerts in the Pavilion Gardens for all to enjoy.

 The Strand Gardens, with the imposing War Memorial, bedecked with flowers all year round, provide an excellent meeting place and focal point for Exmouth’s communal events.
 There are free to use table tennis tables in this area.
 The traffic free environment makes it a lovely place to sit outside at one of the many cafes.